pamelazoe/staqs/docs/README.md

 So... terminal + stackoverflow = GET THIS NASTY ERROR OUT OF MY WAY.

-### DISCLAIMER

-This package it's still in a development state and it's not ready to be part of the npmjs registry.

 ### What does this package do?

 Basically, you will be able to use StackOverflow's search service from the terminal.